 For various reasons, corrections facilities pose a particularly worrisome setting for preventing spread of the COVID-19 infection.
 Older persons have been designated by the Centers for Disease Control and Prevention as especially vulnerable to the pandemic, and about 20% of federal prisoners are over age 50.
 Epidemiologists warn social isolation is needed to retard the spread of the new virus, while conditions in most corrections facilities feature crowded spaces and mass gatherings, such as for meals and recreation.
 And few prisons and jails are renowned for the quality of health care they provide.

-COVID-19 Threats Beyond Health
+COVID-19 Threats to Inmates Beyond their Health

 In addition, the stress of the COVID-19 threats to health and its effects on incarceration conditions could weaken order and discipline.
 Italy saw widespread prisoner rioting and some escapes over handling of the widespread coronavirus infections there.